noahdbgarner/Python-Algorithms/interview_qs/palantir-take-home/README.md

      using pyspark.

      - Oddity: First two rows include metadata
      - Solution: Delete and move data to metadata file

-     - Oddity: Age 90+ only value with +
-     - Solution: use PySpark regex replace to remove the +, cast as integer and treat 90 as the max, and 0 as the min age Create a new column of boolean value if older than 90

      - Oddity: Age column sort format is bad in Excel, may be interpreted as String
      - Solution: Use Excel to convert number format, or use PySpark to sort